thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 I am very proud of this and I am very happy whenever we organize it.
 It's awesome to see so many friends so excited and to hear the roars of the audience when interesting and beautiful things happen.
-The only thing that I don't like is that I have yet to win any of the tournaments.
-I've been in the final every time, but I always fall short in the finishing line.
+The only thing that I don't like is that I have yet to win any of the tournaments!
+I've been in the final every time, but I always fall short in the finishing line!
 Not only that, but the last three times (!)
 I've come second with *one point*!
 To get an idea of my pain, watch [the video][vi] from the final round of the last tournament.
 If it is not obvious, [the screams of agony][bigno] are mine.